milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

    [:h3 "It should change!"]])
 ```

-and save the file. the page in the browser should update automagically to the new content.
+Save the file.
+The page in the browser should update automagically to the new content.

-and we are ready for action!
+And we are ready for action!

 ## Creating a single page application

-we will create a simple but complex enough application to showcase datomic, server-side apis, reagent and css.  we will build up the basics of ```milgra.com```, the four cards containing apps, protos, games and blogs.
+We will create a simple but complex enough application to showcase datomic, server-side apis, reagent and css.
+We will build up the basics of ```milgra.com```, the four cards containing apps, protos, games and blogs.

-delete ```hello-world``` function and create a ```page``` function that will be the main component of our app :
+Delete ```hello-world``` function and create a ```page``` function that will be the main component of our app.

 ```
 (defn page []